gremlin961/slack-dtr/README.md

 You can add your Slack Applicaiton URL by opening your browser and accessing the web service (i.e. http://your.service.url)

-The following API endpoints have been configured for each of the supported DTR webhooks
+The following API endpoints have been configured for each of the supported DTR webhooks.

 Tag pushed to repository	---> /push